PurdueRCAC/halcyon/README.md

 ### Minimum System Requirements

-To be able to run AsgardCMS you have to meet the following requirements:
+To be able to run Halcyon you have to meet the following requirements:
 * PHP >= 7.2.5 or higher
 * BCMath PHP Extension
 * Ctype PHP Extension